matyus/matyus.github.com/_posts/2023-01-29-products-and-features-are-a-means-to-an-end.md

 It’s not impossible to improve something that you’re not measuring, but it can be hard to demonstrate (and feel confident about) because it’s not very rigorous.

-There will be obvious improvements at times, but how do you know you didn’t get lucky?
+There will be obvious improvements at times, but for other situations, how do you know you didn’t get lucky?

-Can you point to something and definitively say “this is why we’ve improved the way we work”?
-Or is it correlation?

 ## Metrics are not goals